Jbern16/TrainsJava/README.md

  ```
   routeDistance(String)
-   * find distance from a specific route as a string
+   * finds distance from a specific route as a string

   numberOfTripsMax(String start of route, String end of route, Integer maximum number of trips)
-   * find number of trips within a max number of stops
+   * find number of trips within a max number of stops using a breadth first search

   numberOfTripsExactStops(String start of route, String end of route, Integer exact number of trips)
-   * find number of trips with an exact number of stops
+   * find number of trips with an exact number of stops using a depth first search

   shortestRoute(String start of route, String end of route)
-   * find shortest route between two stations
+   * find shortest route between two stations using Dijkstra's Algorirth

   amountOfTripsWithinDistance(String start of route, String end of route, Integer maximum distance allowed)
-   * find all routes from start to end under a certain distance apart
+   * find all routes from start to end under a certain distance apart using a depth first search.

    ```